SenseNet/sncom-resources/_docs/tutorials/starting-out-with-mvc.md

 }
 ```

 The model above takes a sensenet ECM Task instance in the constructor and exposes a few properties.
+There are several built-in strongly typed properties like DisplayName, and there is an extensive api for accessing dynamic properties - for example the *GetReference* method lets you load referenced content items, in this case the assignee user.

 > Note that there are several other ways to create a model on top of sensenet ECM content items - for example you can create a model that wraps a *Content* object instead of a strongly-typed business object like Task above (that will let you work with the field layer instead of strongly typed properties).
 Or you can even use these types (Task or Content) *as your model*, without creating a model class.